cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 ## fields[]
 json path: /

+All declarations about the field structure of the source an the mapping.
+The order of elements in the array should be used for parsing data, where the column position defines the content (csv, excel etc  without headline interpretation).

 **field_name**
 (mandatory)
-*defines: source parsing, model structure*
+<br>*controls: source parsing, model structure*
 <br>Name of the field.
 It is case-sensitive and must be unique in the DVPD.
 The upper-cased field name is used as default column name in the target table.
 <br>*"customer_id" | "article _name"*
-<br> For internal processing and stage table generation, the compiler applies:
+<br> For internal processing and stage table generation, the compiler applies a
-<br>→ Automatic uppercasing of field names when used as technical identifiers
-<br>→ Case-insensitive conflict detection
+ Case-insensitive conflict detection as follows:
-<br>→ If two field names differ only by case, the compiler assigns them unique stage column names by adding a hash postfix:
+If two field names differ only by case, causing a conflict in the stage table the compiler assigns them unique stage column names by adding a hash postfix:
 <br>* (e.g. "F3AAA_P1_C1_ABCD1")
-<br> This affects only stage tables and DVPI output, not the DVPD input.
+<br>If the upper case version of a field name leads to column names comflict in the target table, the compiler
+will raise error.

 **field_type** (mandatory)
-*puprpose: source parsing, model structure*
+<br>*controls: source parsing, model structure*
 <br>Expected type of the field.
 Delivered data must be compliant to this type, or will be rejected by the loading process.
 (Rejection method depends on the fetch module).
 Valid types depend on the fetch module, but should be chosen from SQL Syntax, so this technical type can be directly used in the definition of the data model.
 <br>*"VARCHAR(200)" | "INT8" | "TIMESTAMP"*

 **field_value** (optional)
-*defines: data generation*
+<br>*controls: data generation*
 <br>>will be implemented in later version<
 <br>Sets a value for the field, that is constant over the whole processing.
 This field will not be parsed from the source.
 Depending on the consuming code generator,